JJay405/cse15l-lab-reports/Lab5/Lab5.md

 ![Image](8-4.PNG)

+At the end:
+For this scenario, I used two java files: Test.java which has the main method and the inputs

 # Part 2:

-Things I learned from the second half of this course: how to use vim to edit text, how to push to GitHub
+Things I learned from the second half of this course: useful Linux commands, how to use Vim to edit text, how to use the debugger, how to add a new SSH key, and how to push to GitHub, etc.